Visual and Material Culture 341 / Book Studies 341: Archeology of Text:

-This interdisciplinary Literature course introduces students to archival research techniques using Goucher’s Rare Book Collection and online digital archives, including cached web history like the Internet Archive.
-Working backward in time, from the present to the Medieval period, the course will survey the ways people have stored, retrieved, and used written/visual information, from digital media to early printed pamphlets or books to manuscripts.
+This interdisciplinary course introduces students to archival research techniques using Goucher’s Rare Book Collection and online digital archives, including cached web history like the Internet Archive.
+Working backward in time, from the present to the Medieval period, the course will survey the ways people have packaged and used written/visual information, from digital media to early printed pamphlets or books to manuscripts.
 Students who have completed the course will be equipped to do additional archival research in Goucher's archives for 200- and 300-level courses, and to work as “archival assistants” in the Special Collections division of the Goucher Library.
-This training also enables students to conduct research in authors' manuscript drafts of literary works, to pursue primary source research in many Humanities disciplines, and to apply their previous training in biology and chemistry to the forensic analysis of documents.
+This training also enables students to conduct research in authors' manuscript drafts of literary works, to pursue primary source research in Modern Languages, Hispanic Studies, History and Art History, and to apply their previous training in biology and chemistry to the forensic analysis of documents.
 Students with Literature 341 experience, and who have suitable proposals and letters of introduction from Goucher's librarians and a faculty member in the field, usually can get access to rare books and manuscripts in archives and special collections around the world.
 Students who successfully complete the course are strong candidates for Peirce Center Fellowships which pay stipends to support research in Special Collections during any semester, in January, or during the summer.
 Previous years' students have won competitive internships.

-2) Digital Text: Students will understand how digital text files are coded, stored, and displayed, and how they may relate to manuscript or print versions of the text as a digital "edition."
-They will understand how text files are retreived from the Internet, with special emphasis on text-base construction and maintenence, search engine use, and awareness of the Internet's history as an element of human culture that competes with prior print and manuscript cultures for our textual attention.
-They will be aware of and able to compensate for (in most cases) the inevitable degradation and loss of digital texts due to causes such as "link rot," version incompatibility, hardware and software obsolescence, Darknet criminal activity, and ordinary negligence or malfeasance.
-They will be able to describe and analyze the effectiveness of Web site structures, text displays including images (still and full-motion), and other attributes of digital texts.
-They will demonstrate this knowledge in class discussion and written work composed in coherent acadmic prose using sufficient secondary sources of demonstrably reliable quality, and they will document the use of those sources in MLA, APA, or University of Chicago format.
-Better students will be able to investigate and to explain how digital text attributes are affecting human cognition, communication, and/or social organization.
-Superior students will be able to suggest remedies for digital text's negative effects and/or they will be able to suggest new ways of taking advantage of digital text's positive advantages over print and manuscript text.
+1) Students will understand how digital text files are coded, stored, and how they may relate to manuscript or print versions of the text as a digital "edition."
+Students will understand how text files are retreived from the Internet, with special emphasis on text-base construction and maintenence, search engine use and awareness of the Internet's history as an ongoing element of the Archeology of Text.
+They will be aware of and able to compensate for (in most cases) the inevitable degradation and loss of digital texts due to causes such as "link rot," version incompatibility, hardware and software obsolescence, Darknet criminal activity, and ordinary commercial negligence or malfeasance.
+They will be able to describe and analyze Web site structures, text displays including images (still and full-motion), and other attributes of digital texts.
+Superior students will be able to create their own Web sites and digital editions of well-edited texts.

-Your interpretations [of literature] will also be informed by your knowledge and understanding of:
+Your interpretations [of English literature] will also be informed by your knowledge and understanding of:

 "Academic Honor Code: Reference to the academic honor code is required of all course syllabi as a reminder to students.
-Suggested wording includes: Reminder: All students are bound by the standards of the Academic Honor Code, found at www.goucher.edu/documents/General/AcademicHonorCode.pdf."
-I distinguish between accidental forms of plagiarism, in which the author obviously intended to cite sources but cited them at the wrong place, from pure carelessness (no citations, even if sources are listed at the back), and from outright theft of intellectual property intentionally passed off as one's own.
-The first type of cases usually are opportunities to teach and learn.
+Suggested wording includes: Reminder: All students are bound by the standards of the Academic Honor Code, found at www.goucher.edu/documents/General/AcademicHonorCode.pdf" (from the "General Academic Honor Code" pdf linked here).
+I distinguish between accidental forms of plagiarism, in which the author obviously intended to cite sources but cited them at the wrong place, from pure carelessness (no citations, even if sources are listed at the back), and especially from outright theft of intellectual property intentionally passed off as one's own.
+The first type of cases are opportunities to teach and learn.
 The second type are more troubling and may go to the Honor Board if they happen late in the semester, after we have discussed source use and its importance to your readers.
-The last type (intentional theft or other deception) will be sent to the Honor Board without hesitation.
-Fortunately, students who complete this course will realize how easily astute textual scholars can detect lazy or deceptive source use (i.e., types two and three).
-Unfortunately, students also are increasingly content to cite sources long after their prose has begun to borrow ideas from those sources (i.e., type one).
-That is technically plagiarism, too, but it has become so common that I must spend gallons of ink and hundreds of keystrokes un-teaching it.
+The last will be sent to the Honor Board without hesitation.
+Students also are increasingly content to cite sources long after their prose has begun to borrow ideas from those sources.
+I understand that some instructors actually teach the "cite the source at the end of your use of it" as a rule.
+In the real world, that is technically plagiarism, too, but it has become so common that I must spend gallons of ink and hundreds of keystrokes un-teaching it.
 Never make me guess whose ideas I'm reading.
 Cite sources when you first depend on them.
-Good secondary source research is a basic and important scholarly tool, and I will commend it when I see it, but I am most interested to know how well you can think, not just how well your sources can think, which is a matter of historical record for anyone who reads them.
-As you compose your sentences, let there be a bright line of fire between ideas that are originally yours and those of other writers to which you refer.
+I want to know how well you can think, not just how well your sources can think, which should be a matter of historical record for anyone who reads them.
+Let there be a bright line of fire between ideas that are originally yours and those of other writers to which you refer.

 .hits since 3/17/07